Shopping for a violin is easier than it ever was before.

 There are many, many different brands and models of violins to choose from these days.

 With that said, some of them have shown to be better than others.
-Here I’ve chosen 4 of the best violins you should check out in 2017.
+Here I've chosen 4 of the best violins you should check out this year.

 The price and quality of the picks varies.
 I tried to include something for both intermediate and beginner players looking for a decent instrument.